openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 # Configuring the REST client
 With our code completed, we now only need to add some configuration options to our `application.properties` file to instruct our REST client which endpoint it needs to call.

-First we need to open our `application.properties` file by clicking: `coffeeshop/src/main/resources/application.properties`{{open}}
+Click the following path to open the `application.properties`: `coffeeshop/src/main/resources/application.properties`{{open}}

-We can now add the proper content:
+Click `Copy to Editor` to add the configuration of the REST client to the `application.properties` file.

 <pre class="file" data-filename="./coffeeshop/src/main/resources/application.properties" data-target="replace">
 #